Last updated: November 16, 2017 By Ethan Green

 - No snooze function on the alarm.

 I liked the Sense for its environmental monitoring features, voice commands and motion controls, and wide range of light settings and effects.
-I think the slow wake-up light alarm is a great feature, and found it helped me wake up calmly.
+I think the slow wake-up light alarm is a great feature, and found it helped me wake up a little calmer than with a loud alarm.

 The sense actively sets out to help you sleep better.
-So if you’re a sensitive sleeper like me, I think it’s potentially really useful to have an easy way to check that your bedroom environment is right each night.
+So if you’re a sensitive sleeper, I think it’s potentially really useful to have an easy way to check that your bedroom environment is right each night.